belav/csharpier/Docs/CLI.md

 Options:
   --check           Check that files are formatted.
 Will not write any changes.
-  --cache           Use a cache to determin if a file needs to be formatted.
+  --no-cache        Bypass the cache to determine if a file needs to be formatted.
   --fast            Skip comparing syntax tree of formatted file to original file to validate changes.
   --skip-write      Skip writing changes.
 Generally used for testing to ensure csharpier doesn't throw any errors or cause syntax tree validation failures.
   --write-stdout    Write the results of formatting any files to stdout.